seve05/Keyboard_AI/README.md

 # Keyboard_AI
-It's Keyboard AI.
-LUA / Python implementation of LOCAL AGENTIC code ASSISTANT LIKE YOU WOULDN'T BELIEVE ALL IN NEOVIM
+LUA / Python implementation of LLM integration for coding (this is an optimization problem if you try to do this locally on small models)
 # Commands

 :LLM - this invokes an instance of LLM in Ollama